DJ Hurricane

 Wendell Timothy Fite, also known as DJ Hurricane (born January 12, 1965) is an American hip hop DJ, producer and rapper.
 He is best known for his work with the Beastie Boys.
-He was a member of the groups Solo Sounds and The Afros and recorded three solo albums, featuring many well-known artists such as Xzibit, Public Enemy, Kool G Rap, Black Thought, Papoose and Talib Kweli.
+He was a member of the groups Solo Sounds and the Afros and recorded three solo albums, featuring many well-known artists such as Xzibit, Public Enemy, Kool G Rap, Black Thought, Papoose and Talib Kweli.

 Career

 One of New York's premier hip-hop artists on the turntables, DJ Hurricane fostered his skills alongside Run D.M.C. in the Hollis, Queens area of New York City.
-His first hip-hop experience was with Davy Dmx the first hip-hop DJ from Hollis.
+His first hip-hop experience was with Davy DMX, the first hip-hop DJ from Hollis.
 Hurricane became his rapper for The Solo Sounds crew who performed at block parties and Russell Simmons promotion events.
 He was also a member of the Hollis Crew.
-Hurricane began rhyming at the age of 13, Jam Master Jay and Hurricane were best friends in school.
+Hurricane began rhyming at the age of 13, and was best friends with Jam Master Jay in school.

-When Jam Master Jay got the job to DJ for Run D.M.C. he asked Hurricane to come on tour.
+When Jam Master Jay got the job to DJ for Run D.M.C., he asked Hurricane to come on tour.
 While serving as a bodyguard on the 1986 Raising Hell tour, he became friends with the Beastie Boys, who were the tour's opening act.
 Hurricane and Davy DMX collaborated and made Davy's Ride album in 1987.
 The next big tour The Together Forever Tour, with Run-DMC, The Beastie Boys and Davy DMX, saw Hurricane perform with all three acts every night.
 Hurricane later formed the Hollis, Queens-based novelty group The Afros along with DJ Kippy-O and Kool Tee.
 The Afros were the first group signed to Jam Master Jay's JMJ Records, releasing the single "Feel It" and the album Kickin' Afrolistics in 1990.
 They made cameos in various rap music videos and concerts before disbanding.